 We can be proud and arrogant, wanting to please ourselves, not willing to serve anyone else.
 We become self-sufficient, not wanting God, because He may want us to do something unusual, like love our neighbour.
 If you decide to serve God, He will lift you up, and turn your life around.
 You will be a new person with God’s Holy Spirit living inside.

 When you woke up this morning, I wonder if you asked yourself the question “who or what am I going to serve today?”
-You may not say it out aloud, but it’s there in the background of your mind, and your motivation for that day.
+You may not say it out loud, but it’s there in the background of your mind, and your motivation for that day.
 It doesn’t matter who you are, or how gifted you might be.
 Will you serve yourself today, or God?
-Somehow we think life is about power and prestige, finding our happiness and self-fulfillment.
+Somehow we think life is about power and prestige, finding our happiness and self-fulfilment.